 The spirit of our rules allow for players to reconfigure keybinds in a way that wouldn’t be possible inside the game, including double-movement on keyboards.

-This is the reason we decided to make this post: if you want to try Double movement in Fortnite, do it right, and let our team give you some suggestions!
+This is the reason we decided to make this post: if you want to try Fortnite Double movement, do it right, and let our team give you some suggestions!
 Here’s a brief table of contents:

 - Double movement… who?